Rosemary Ampem

 Rosemary Ampem (born 27 August 1992) is a Ghanaian footballer who plays as a defender for the Ghana women's national football team and the Ghana Immigration football team.
 She was part of the team at the 2014 African Women's Championship.

 Career

-Ampem played for the Ghana national women's footbal team in the 2014 African Women’s Championship.
+Ampem played for the Ghana national women's football team in the 2014 African Women’s Championship.